lukastheiler/ttn_moteino/Readme.md

-# The Thing Network - Arduino Moteino Lora Walkthrough
+# The Things Network - Arduino Moteino Lora Walkthrough

 Update: with the new backend this is work in progress!